-Subjec Jt.
-Delegation of Local applications with NI W ater objections Date: 15 August 2023 Report ting Officer(s): Kate Bentley, Director of Planning and Bui lding Control Contac ct Officer(s): Ed Baker, Planning Manager (Developmer Ciara Reville, Principal Planning Officer nt Management) Restric cted Reports Is this report restricted?
-Yes No X If Yes, when will the report become unrestricted?
-After Committee Decision After Council Decision Some time in the future Never Call-in Is the decision eligible for Call-in?
-Yes X No D 1 O 1.1 The Planning Coming 14 February 2023, t or Summary of Main Issues mittee will recall that at its meetings on 27 Ju 14 March 2023 and 18 April 2023 it agreed g and Building Control the determination of a had objected. d to delegate authority to the 1.2 purpose of this rep nues to receive objections from NIW to so port is to seek the Committee's agreement lications to which NI Water has objected as to delegate to officers those 1.3 For the avoidance of doubt, it is only those applications which would have been delegated to officers under the Scheme of Delegation were it not for the objection from NI Water which are proposed to be delegated.
+Subject: Delegation of Local applications with NI Water objections Date: 12 December 2023 Reporting Officer(s): Kate Bentley, Director of Planning and Building Control Contact Officer(s): Ed Baker, Planning Manager (Development Management) Ciara Reville, Principal Planning Officer

+Yes No X Yes Yes No

+Call- -in Is th e decision eligible for Call-in?
+Yes X No

+1.0 Purpose of Report or Summary of Main Issues 1.1 The Planning Committee will recall that at its meetings on 27 June 2022, 15 November 2022 14 February 2023, 14 March 2023 18 April 2023, 15 August 2023 and 17 October 2023, it agreed to delegate authority to the Director of Planning and Building Control the determination of a number of Local applications to which NI Water had objected.
+1.2 The Council continues to receive objections from NIW to some Local applications.
+The purpose of this report is to seek the Committee's agreement to delegate to officers those Local planning applications to which NI Water has objected as set out at Appendix 1 .
+1.3 For the avoidance of doubt, it is only those applications which would have been delegated to officers under the Scheme of Delegation were it not for the objection from NI Water which are proposed to be delegated.
 Therefore, any of the Local applications listed at Appendix 1 which it may later transpire require to be referred to the Committee for other reason/s (other than the NI Water objection) will be reported to the Committee to determine.
 Individual